ChaoLiRV/modelpipeline_spark/README.md

 | 136576205 | Desktop    | Chrome        | Peak      | 1    | NaN       | 22   | 1     | 275500.5   | 22         | 12522.75     | 5.440122391 | [12522.75, 5.440122391]    | [-0.2024, -0.2993]      |

 #### Categorical Variables
 The same goes for categorical variables.
 At the beginning, we'll set an imputation stage for handling missing values.
-MLeap doesn't provide this transformer function, as you can't find it on this list <http://mleap-docs.combust.ml/core-concepts/transformers/support.html>.
-Therefore, we've written a custom transformer, _**StringImputer**_, by following the MLeap document as aforementioned.
+MLeap doesn't provide this transformer function, as you can't find it on [this list](http://mleap-docs.combust.ml/core-concepts/transformers/support.html).
+Therefore, we've written a custom transformer, _**StringImputer**_, by following the aforementioned MLeap document.
 This transformer imputes missing data with a String value of your choice.

-For categorical variables, there are instances when we might want to bucket 2 Strings that represent similar concepts, such as _"Mobile"_ and _"SmartPhone"_.
+For categorical variables, there are instances when we might want to bucket two Strings that represent similar concepts, such as _"Mobile"_ and _"SmartPhone"_.
 In this situation, the _**StringMapper**_ transformer is employed to achieve this.
 Note that I utilize a custom transformer in the code instead of the MLeap built-in _StringMap_, because _StringMap_ doesn't allow the default value to be set in the map.

 Next, we'll utilize _**StringIndexer**_ as an additional defensive layer for handling unseen values during training.
 The categorical values are mapped to numeric index based off of the frequency.
-For example, the dataset contains more _Desktop_ than _SmartPhone_ and thus their corresponding string index are 0.0 and 1.0.
+For example, the dataset contains more _Desktop_ than _SmartPhone_ and, thus, their corresponding string indices are 0.0 and 1.0.
 An unseen device value like _Console_ will be mapped to 2.0.

 See the following table with the columns _Device_Impute_, _Device_Map_ and _Device_Index_.
 For the best of comparison, the numeric variable columns are not shown here.